 Your team needs to function like a Swiss watch for short-turn events, so from the first meeting each team member needs to clearly know what areas of the event they are responsible for, what their goals/objectives are and who they report to.
 Confusion and fuzzy processes are your enemy, so eliminate them whenever and wherever possible.

 Another best practice for overcoming short event lead times is having the right tools to help you streamline your processes.
-Planning Pod event management software lets you build templates for task lists, contracts, proposals, itineraries/schedules and much more so you can be pre-prepared for all your short-turn events.
+Planning Pod venue and event management software lets you build templates for task lists, contracts, proposals, itineraries/schedules and much more so you can be pre-prepared for all your short-turn events.

 #5 – Templatize as much as you can beforehand